SachinKSunny/Sachin-K-Sunny/README.md

 # About Me
 <img src="https://user-images.githubusercontent.com/56980097/72670390-d6707680-3a0a-11ea-89d9-3c61ea723e84.png" alt="drawing" width="150"/>

 Hi everyone, I am Sachin K Sunny and I use he/his pronouns.
-I am currently pursuing my Masters in Information Systems Management: Business Intelligence and Data Analytics in Carnegie Mellon University.
+I am currently working as a Software Development Engineer at Michaels.
+I have graduated from the Masters in Information Systems Management: Business Intelligence and Data Analytics in Carnegie Mellon University.
 Prior to this, I have been working as a Market Risk Analyst at Credit Suisse right after graduating with a Bachelor of Technology and Master of Technology degrees from the prestigious Indian Institute of Technology, Madras.
-Once I graduate from Carnegie Mellon University, I hope to pursue a career in Business Analytics or Data Analytics to draw impactful business decisions from the data generated from product usage.

 <img src="https://user-images.githubusercontent.com/56980097/72670713-c9ee1d00-3a0e-11ea-9848-7bd719201f11.png" alt="drawing" height="50"/> : [Sachin K Sunny](https://www.facebook.com/SachinKSunny1110)